SPECIMEN COLLECTIONS FOR COVID-19 TESTING

 Can I order this test online for myself?

 No. If you suspect you have COVID-19, contact your doctor or an authorized healthcare provider.
 If testing is right for you, your doctor will direct you where to get tested, which includes collecting your specimens (for example, nose or throat swab).
 Those respiratory specimens are then sent to labs like DLO to process the tests.
-COVID-19 testing cannot be performed through DLO Direct, our consumer-initiated testing program.
+At this time, COVID-19 testing cannot be performed through DLO Direct, our consumer-initiated testing program.

 Still have questions?